Berkut (special police force): Political violence

 The Berkut has increasingly developed a reputation for engaging in political-related violence, including acts of police brutality and extrajudicial punishment against anti-government protesters, activists, and voters.

-On 25 June 1995, during mass riots of Crimean Tatars who started so called "turf war" against Crimean gang "Bashmaki", policemen of "Berkut" from Poltava on the highway near Sudak, (Autonomous Republic of Crimea) opened fire with the intention to kill from automatic weapons which resulted in seven people being wounded and two killed.
+On 25 June 1995, during mass riots of Crimean Tatars who started so called "turf war" against the Crimean gang Bashmaki, Berkut policemen from Poltava on the highway near Sudak, (Autonomous Republic of Crimea) opened fire with the intention to kill from automatic weapons which resulted in seven people being wounded and two killed.

 On 18 July 1995, Berkut was involved in a partially successful attempt to prevent the burial of Patriarch Volodymyr (Romaniuk) on the territory of St.Sophia monastery (surrounds the Saint Sophia's Cathedral).
-That day is known in Ukrainian history as the Black Tuesday.
+That day is known in Ukrainian history as Black Tuesday.

 On 24 August (Independence Day of Ukraine) 1998, Berkut participated in dispersing the picketing of miners in front of the Luhansk "House of Soviets" (administration building of Luhansk regional government and legislation).
 The picketing of miners from Krasnodonvuhillia was caused by salary indebtedness for the last 2.5 years.
 At that time Luhansk Oblast was governed by Oleksandr Yefremov and Viktor Tikhonov.

 In 2004 and 2005, Berkut teams participated in many actions of Leonid Kuchma's government against the opposition during the Orange Revolution.

-Former Ukrainian president Viktor Yanukovych has been accused, including by Amnesty International, of using the Berkut to threaten, attack, and torture Ukrainian protesters.
+Former Ukrainian president Viktor Yanukovych has been accused, including by Amnesty International, of using Berkut to threaten, attack, and torture Ukrainian protesters.
 Upon coming to power, Yanukovych had reversed oversight measures established during the Yushchenko administration to curb Berkut abuse of citizens, whereupon the special force "upped its brutality."